-Salinas and Watsonville Agriculture Worker Strike Continues | News Channel 3-12
+Salinas and Watsonville agriculture worker strike continues | News Channel 3-12

 CENTRAL COAST, Calif.
-(KION-TV) — Agricultural workers in Watsonville and Salinas have been on strike for several days, claiming that their demands are not being considered by farming companies.
+(KION) — Agricultural workers in Watsonville and Salinas have been on strike for several days, claiming that their demands are not being considered by farming companies.

 This is the second strike so far this year, with the first taking place last April.
 Those workers claiming that the company Eat Sweet Farms had reduced their compensation among other unfavorable working conditions.